up-n-atom/8311/docs/xgs-pon/ont/potron-technology/spp425h-gab4-uboot.md

  [SFP Media Buddy]: https://whinis.com/sfp-buddy/

 !!! tip
-    If the boot process is interrupted, you can continue it along by issuing the `run bootcmd` command over serial (hardware pending).
+    If the boot process is interrupted, you can continue it along by issuing the `boot` command over serial (hardware pending).

 1. Download the latest 8311 community release <https://github.com/djGrrr/8311-was-110-firmware-builder/releases/latest>.